Skip to content

 Clock

-The clock signal is distributed by the main OPX1000 with an SMA cable per addtional OPX1000 chassis.
-An single OPX1000 chassis can distribute the clock for up to four additional OPX1000 chassis.
-If more than five chassis are used, a tree-like connectivity is needed: main OPX1000 chassis distributes the clock to chassis 2-5.
-Chassis 2 distribute the clock to chassis 6-9, etc...
+The clock signal is distributed by the main OPX1000 with an SMA cable per additional OPX1000.
+The main OPX1000 can be connected to an external reference clock.
+A single OPX1000 can distribute the clock for up to four additional OPX1000 and/or Octaves.

 QSync

-Data transfer and communication between controllers are operated via optical cables in an all-to-all connectivity.
-Each OPX1000 has 4 optical ports and the preferred connectivity configuration differs with the number of controllers, as shown below.
+Data transfer and communication between OPX1000 are operated via optical cables in an all-to-all connectivity.
+Each OPX1000 has 4 optical ports and the minimal required connectivity differs with the number of OPX1000, as shown below.

 Note